 I looked back at the window leading to the kitchen and saw the cook.
-She looked like the stereotypical grandmother kitchen whiz so I ordered the house special…chicken fried steak.
+She looked like the stereotypical grandmother kitchen whiz so I ordered the house special…chicken-fried steak.
 It wasn’t just awful…it was gross beyond description.
-The meat was tough as an old shoe and the gravy had the color and consistence of used motor oil.
+The meat was tough as an old shoe and the gravy had the color and consistency of used motor oil.
 It stunk as well.
 I pushed it aside and walked to the counter to pay my bill and get out of there.
 I knew better than to complain because my truck was parked outside and I needed some rest.

-While standing at the check out counter, I glanced over at the Grandma Cook From Hell through the kitchen window.
+While standing at the checkout counter, I glanced over at the Grandma Cook From Hell through the kitchen window.
 My mind started to wander.
-I pictured her as human from the waist up but having the lower extremities of a giant slug or a squid-like cephalopod with a gooey liquid oozing from her scaly stink crotch, spilling onto the floor, and melting the linoleum.
+I pictured her as a human from the waist up but having the lower extremities of a giant slug or a squid-like cephalopod with a gooey liquid oozing from her scaly stink crotch, spilling onto the floor, and melting the linoleum.
 I imagined her scooping up this foul concoction and tossing it into the pot.
 All the while, her chicken-headed offspring would cluck ominously as it tried desperately to cluck The Circle of Life from The Lion King… until it was filleted by its granny and thrown into the deep fryer.